-- (i) if the right-of-way competitor can ride his/her course with no need to take avoiding action and, - (ii) when the competitors are overlapped, if the right-of-way competitor can also, without immediately making contact, change course in both directions or move their board in any direction.
+- 3.5.1. if the right-of-way competitor can ride his/her course with no need to take avoiding action and, - 3.5.2. when the competitors are overlapped, if the right-of-way competitor can also, without immediately making contact, change course in both directions or move their board in any direction.

-3.6 Leeward and Windward
+3.6.
+Leeward and Windward